AryPratap/Discounted-Price-Prediction-for-E-commerce-products/README.md

 <br>

 In this project I have estimated the discounted price of different products listed on Amazon and Flipkart, from the descriptions of products, including details like product title, ratings, reviews, and actual prices.

+## Acknowledgement
+I would highly acknowledge the Consulting and Analytics Club of IIT Guwahati for conducting this hackathon.